devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 > This directory contains an example of how to compile lwIP as a shared library on Linux.

-The directory also contains a `lwipopts.h` file, which is used to configure the lwIP shared library.
+The directory also contains a `lwipopts.h` file, which is used to configure the lwIP for running on Linux / Unix.
 For this reason, it is a good starting point for our own `lwipopts.h` file.

 I made the following modifications to the file:

 ### Remove the includes (as they are probably added by mistake)
-Of this file, I first removed the includes, as they seem to be only there by mistake.
+In this file, I first removed the includes, as they seem to be only there by mistake.

-The reason why I think it is a copy-paste mistake from the developers is:
+I believe this is a copy-paste error from the developers, because of this reason:

 Normally in lwIP, the global include file `lwip/opt.h` includes the user-specific configuration `lwipopts.h`.
 In `lwip/opt.h`, you can even find the following comment and includes: